10 Interesting Facts about Ecuador

 7. Darwin couldn’t wait to GTFO of the Galapagos

 Our guides told us that actually a lot of people were excited to get off the Islands.
 It was pretty hot and rather barren, so I guess I can’t say I’m too surprised.
+However, it still struck me as being so different from what I was always told, which is why it was added to this list of interesting facts about Ecuador!

 8. Guinea Pigs make great

 It’s called Cuy, so be careful.
-Apparently it’s quite a delicacy and is used for important occasions as well.
+Apparently, it’s quite a delicacy and is used for important occasions as well.
 For us, a number of us were interested in trying it, and our guides made us watch the process.
 That was a bummer.
 She was pregnant, and I would say that as a whole… we didn’t eat a whole lot of it :/

 9. There are penguins, WHAT!
 But a decided lack of boobies